Foreign travel advice

 The Foreign and Commonwealth Office (FCO) advise against all travel to Somalia, including Somaliland except for the cities of Hargeisa and Berbera to which the FCO advise against all but essential travel.
 Any British nationals in areas of Somalia to which the FCO advise against all travel should leave.
 Any British nationals in Hargeisa or Berbera who are not on essential travel should leave.

 There is a high threat from terrorism, including kidnapping, throughout Somalia, including Somaliland.
 Terrorist groups have made threats against westerners and those working for western organisations.
 There is a constant threat of terrorist attack in Mogadishu and terrorists continue to plan attacks against westerners in the rest of Somalia including Somaliland.

-Terrorist attacks could be indiscriminate, including in crowded places, high-profile events, events involving government officials and in places frequented by foreigners.
+Terrorist attacks could be indiscriminate, including in crowded places, high-profile events, events involving government officials and in places visited by foreigners.
 See Terrorism.

 There is a high threat of maritime terrorism in the territorial and international waters off Somalia and piracy remains a significant threat in the Gulf of Aden and Indian Ocean.
 See Sea travel

 All areas across Somalia are suffering food shortages resulting in the displacement of thousands of Somali people.
 See Local Travel.